CatalaLang/rescript-docx/README.md

 let string: t = { value: Types.NumberOrString.fromString("Hello") }
 ```

+> [!TIP]
-> 🔜 In the incoming ReScript 11, this could be done more simply by using the new
+> In the incoming ReScript 11, this could be done more simply by using the new
 > [untagged
 > variants](https://rescript-lang.org/blog/improving-interop#untagged-variants).